plone/training/docs/voltoaddons/blocksrestapi.md

 It is possible to register a generic block transformer that applies to all block types.
-By doing so we can process block information consistently for all blocks, so that we can have the "smart fields" concept.
+By doing so we can process block information consistently for all blocks, providing us with the "smart fields" concept.

 A "smart field" is a convention: "all block fields named `url` will be transformed on serialization/deserialization, to store them with a resolveuid".